meganz/MEGAcmd/README.md

 - MEGAcmd based: those messages reported by MEGAcmd itself.

 You can adjust the level of logging for those kinds with `log` command.

-However, for non interactive commands, passing `-v` (`-vv`, `-vvv`, and so on for a more verbose output) will use higher level of verbosity to an specific command.
+However, passing `-v` (`-vv`, `-vvv`, and so on for a more verbose output) to an specific command will use higher level of verbosity of MEGAcmd based messages.

+Further info on verbosity [here](contrib/docs/DEBUG.md).

 ## Regular Expressions
 If you have compiled MEGAcmd with PCRE (enabled by default),